limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![open_safe()](/assets/images/posts/google-ctf-beginners-quest-part-1/92059013.png)

-We can see from above that the password must match the pattern `/^CTF{([0-9a-zA-Z_@!?-]+)}$/`.
+We can see from above that the password must match the pattern `/^CTF{([0-9a-zA-Z_@!?-]+)}$/` to proceed.
 The challenge lies in determining the password to unlock the safe.
 And guess what—the password is the flag, judging from the password format.

 The string inside `CTF{...}` is then supplied as argument to another asynchronous function `x()`.
 This function is the key to determining the password.

 ![x()](/assets/images/posts/google-ctf-beginners-quest-part-1/c8d96eec.png)

-The logic of the function `x()` is encoded in the long string starting with `icff` and ending with `ьcee`.
+The logic of the function `x()` is in the long string starting with `icff` and ending with `ьcee`—encoded.
 The decoding regime will iterate the string, four characters at a time—where each character represents the index to the property of the `env` object.
-You know what—since we are looking at inline JS, we can always include our own code to decode the function `x()`.
+Since we are looking at inline JS, we can always include our own code to decode the function `x()`.

 ![js_safe_2.html](/assets/images/posts/google-ctf-beginners-quest-part-1/4809e649.png)